waynebloss/hashids-tsql/readme.md

 - Rename encodeId to encodeInt.
 - Create a version of encodeInt called encodeIntN that generates NVARCHAR hashes.
-- Create a version of encodeInt/N that encodes 2 numbers (encodeInt2/N2), so that each table can have it's own unique set of integers.
+- Create a version of encodeInt/N that encodes 2 numbers (encodeInt2/N2), so that each table can have it's own unique set of hashes.
 - Pretty-up the generator code in hashids-tsql/app.js to take options from the command line.
 - Add hashids-tsql generator options for:
     - Salt value.